dehpour/NC-NSI-DIS/README.md

 # The neutrino-Nucleus NC DIS in the presence of axial NC NSI in the DUNE-like
-Our codebase computing the Neutral Current Deep Inelastic Scattering of neutrino from nucleon number of events in the presence of axial Non-Standard Interaction at near and far detectors of a DUNE-like setup is here.
+Our codebase computing the Neutral Current Deep Inelastic Scattering of neutrino from nucleon number of events in the presence of axial NC Non-Standard Interaction at near and far detectors of a DUNE-like setup is here.

 ## Prerequisite
 ```